MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-custom-authentication-content.md

 Azure OpenAI supports key-based authentication via shared keys.
 Azure OpenAI exposes a primary key and a secondary key.
 The purpose of the secondary key is to support key rotation.
 It doesn't provide client identity isolation.
 When you authenticate multiple clients directly to Azure OpenAI in this scenario, each client shares the same key.
 This implementation has the following challenges:

-- You don't can't revoke permissions for specific clients because every client shares the same key.
+- You can't revoke permissions for specific clients because every client shares the same key.

 - You can't give different clients different access rights to different models in the same Azure OpenAI instance deployment.